dock0-archived/scheduled_build/README.md

 Triggering build for dock0/other_image
 ```

-I run this using a Heroku dyno and the free Process Scheduler.
+I run this using a Heroku dyno and the free Heroku Scheduler.

 ## License